robert-swanson/hearts-engine/README.md

 # hearts-engine
-C++ Server for the Hearts Card Game
+C++ Server for the HEARTS Card Game